LB1304/Hypergraph-Stochastic-Blockmodel/Application.md

 ```
 cl <- components(g)
 ```
-We obtain 129 connected components; the size of the
+We obtain 129 connected components; the size of the ... most populated is ... in the table below.

 ## ... of the hypergraph